 Regardless of how robust your food pantry, it is prudent to consider other sources of food.
 If you have adequate light conditions, you can supplement your stored food with fresh vegetables from your garden.
 At the very least, you can grow some herbs that will not only provide nutrition, but will also have medicinal qualities.

 In addition to a garden, large or small, learn about local bounty that may be available by foraging, fishing, and hunting.
 Most areas have some sort of local bounty, whether berries, trout, deer, or even the common dandelion.
 Learn about them know and practice all of the ancillary skills needed to safely turn them into edible fare.
+And don’t forget about the benefits of edible bark!

-15. Don’t worry about a 25 or 30 year shelf life if you are 70 years old!
+15. Don’t worry about a 25 or 30-year shelf life if you are 70 years old!

 I am being a tad bit cynical and facetious here but really, if your lifespan is 20 years, don’t worry too much about 30 year items.
 Sure, you can give them away, donate them, or use them in less than 30 years but the point is, don’t stress if the items you store away have only a 10 or 20 year shelf life.